Athena Bitcoin Spam Text Settlement (Closed)

 Key Deadlines

-Is This a Bitcoin Scam Text?
-How to Tell the Real Settlement from Phishing
+Was This a Bitcoin Scam Text?
+How the Real Settlement Differed from Phishing

 Bitcoin and crypto-related scam texts are common, and bad actors have a history of impersonating real settlements to steal money or wallet credentials.
-A few signals separate this legitimate settlement from a scam:
+A few signals separated this legitimate settlement from a scam:

 Attorneys and Service Awards

 The court appointed lawyers from The HQ Firm, P.C. as Class Counsel.
-You will not be charged for their services.
-Class Counsel will ask the court to award attorneys’ fees in an amount equal to 33% of the Settlement Fund, plus litigation costs, a service award for the Class Representative, and the costs of administering the settlement, all paid from the Settlement Fund.
-The court may award less than the amounts requested.
+Class members were not charged for their services.
+Class Counsel asked the court to award attorneys’ fees in an amount equal to 33% of the Settlement Fund, plus litigation costs, a service award for the class representative, and the costs of administering the settlement, all paid from the Settlement Fund.

 Official Settlement Notice